2.9 Provisions, Contingent Liabilities and Contingent Assets:

 Depreciation methods, useful lives and residual values are reviewed, and adjusted as appropriate, at each reporting date.

-2.15 De-recognition of tangible and intangible assets
+2.16 De-recognition of tangible and intangible assets

 An item of PPE is de-recognised upon disposal or when no future economic benefits are expected to arise from its use or disposal.
 Gain or loss arising on the disposal or retirement of an item of PPE is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the Statement of Profit and Loss.

-2.16 Impairment of tangible and intangible Assets
+2.17 Impairment of tangible and intangible assets

 Tangible and intangible assets are reviewed at each balance sheet date for impairment.
 In case events and circumstances indicate any impairment, recoverable amount of assets is determined.
 An impairment loss is recognised in the statement of profit and loss, whenever the carrying amount of assets either belonging to Cash Generating Unit (CGU) or otherwise exceeds recoverable amount.
 The recoverable amount is the higher of assets' fair value less cost of disposal and its value in use.
 In assessing value in use, the estimated future cash flows from the use of the assets are discounted to their present value at an appropriate rate.

-Impairment losses recognised earlier may no longer exist or may have come down.
-Based on such assessment at each reporting period the impairment loss is reversed and recognised in the Statement of Profit and Loss.
+loss is reversed and recognised in the Statement of Profit and Loss.
 In such cases the carrying amount of the asset is increased to the lower of its recoverable amount and the carrying amount that has been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.

-2.17 Employee benefit plans:
+2.18 Employee benefit plans:

 Employee benefits include provided fund, superannuation fund, employee's state insurance scheme, gratuity and compensated absences.